Laptop visual demonstrating information security

 For many businesses, information security compliance should be a top priority.
 SaaS companies, and anyone who manages sensitive information, need a comprehensive strategy to manage risks and comply with the latest regulations.

-So with no further ado, here are our top ten tips for information security compliance you need to know about in 2024!
+But with new risks popping up and becoming more advanced, keeping up with the latest data security developments has become non-negotiable to ensure ongoing compliance.
+So with no further ado, here are our top ten tips for information security compliance you need to know about in 2025!

 If your employees work remotely, the model can create more robust defenses when users log in from their work devices.
 In addition, if employees fall prey to phishing scams, or are compromised in other ways, the zero trust model can help limit the damage malicious actors can do within the organization.